Last Updated: March 2 2018

 In May 2017, the Genetic Non-Discrimination Act (GNA) received royal assent – was passed into law – and for a few brief hours, we celebrated that landmark achievement.
 The next day, however, the federal cabinet said they would refer the new law to the Supreme Court.

 Two steps forward, one step back.

-The Quebec government has now filed a reference with Quebec Court of Appeals.
-If the Quebec court rules against the GNA, the case will go to the Supreme Court of Canada.
+The cabinet hasn’t followed through on that yet, but as we described in the last issue of Horizon, the Quebec government has decided to challenge the new law.
+If the Quebec court of Appeals rules against the GNA, the case will automatically go to the Supreme Court of Canada.